gvwilson/sensibleadventures/cloudherd/cloudherd.md

 that had stayed in the north to give birth flew south to rejoin their herds, the sky could darken in the time it took to sing a nursery rhyme.
-When that happened, the villagers knew it was time to tie their shutters closed and get the goofs indoors, because the rain was going to come down in sheets instead of drops.
+When that happened, the villagers knew it was time to tie their shutters closed and get the goofs into their pens, because the rain was going to come down in sheets instead of drops.

 "I am from Thind," Kulbinder growled when Indy told him why she wanted the soldiers to stay in the trading hall.
 "I have lived through monsoons.
 This